pnp/pnpcore/docs/using-the-sdk/basics-pnpframework.md

 ## Using PnP Core SDK when PnP Framework was already configured

 In PnP Core SDK a PnPContext is used while in PnP Framework a CSOM context is used.
-When you have a CSOM context you can create a PnPContext using the `PnPCoreSDK.Instance.GetPnPContext()` method.
+When you have a CSOM context you can create a PnPContext using the `PnPCoreSDK.Instance.GetPnPContext()` methods.

 ```csharp
 var authManager = new AuthenticationManager("<Azure AD client id>", "joe@contoso.onmicrosoft.com", "Pwd as SecureString");